fwangboulder/Project_MovieTrailerWebsite/README.md

     A browser should open on your local machine and and render the HTML template with Fang's favorite movies.
 Click on a movie to enjoy the trailer!

-** The complete of this project means a good knowledge of "Programming Foundation with Python"**
+**The complete of this project also means the complete of course "Programming Foundation with Python".**